guplem/boom/rules/Physical Version/EN.md

 		- **3 cards in hand** (randomly drawn).

-		- **3 cards on the board**, in front of the player, which act as **life storage cards**.
+		- **3 cards on the board**, in front of the player, which act as **accumulators**.

-			> The initial value of each storage card is the value of the corresponding card.
+			> The initial value of each accumulator is the value of the corresponding card.

 			> If all 3 cards are face cards, they must be redrawn.